 Leo followed the precedent of Basil I in terms of his legal activity.
-He set up a legal commission that carried out his father's intent to codify all of existing Byzantine law.
+He set up a legal commission that carried out Basil's intent to codify all of existing Byzantine law.
 This was accomplished in a work of 60 books that occupied six volumes, variously called the Exavivlos or the Vasilika (Basilika).
 The Vasilika was comprehensive, presenting in the Greek language virtually all the laws in the Justinianic Corpus, arranged here (as it had not been before) in a systematic manner.
-The Vasilika thus provided a basis on which all later Byzantine law could be built, and Leo himself began this new tradition with a series of "Novels" (New Laws) that dealt with contemporary problems and issues.
+The Vasilika thus provided a basis on which all later Byzantine law could be built, and Leo himself began this new tradition with a series of "Novels" (new laws) that dealt with contemporary problems and issues.
 Both the Vasilika and the Novels dealt with ecclesiastical law (canon law) as much as with secular law, and they finally did away with most of the now outdated institutions such as the city councils (curiae, voulai) and the Roman Senate.
 The so-called Book of the Eparch and the Kletorologion of Philotheos were also issued under Leo's name and testify to his government's interest in organization and the maintenance of public order.
-The Book of the Eparch provided rules and regulations for trade and trade organizations in Constantinople, while the Kletorologion of Philotheos regulated the officials and their ranks and titles at the court in Constantinople.
+The Book of the Eparch provided rules and regulations for trade and trade organizations in Constantinople, while the Kletorologion of Philotheos was an attempt to regulate officials and ranks at the court in Constantinople.